-Microsoft Office 365 Flow is available in both free (Flow Free) and paid (Flow Plan 1 and 2) versions.
+Microsoft Office 365 Flow is available in both free (Flows Microsoft Free) and paid (Flow Plan 1 and 2) versions.
 So what is Flow free in office 365?
 It lets you create an unlimited number of flows, but only runs them for a maximum of 750 times a month.
 It will also check for triggers every 15 minutes.

-The paid version simply gives you more flow runs (4,500 for Plan 1 and 15,000 for Plan 2) and a shorter time in between checks (every three minutes for Plan 1 and every minute for Plan 2).
+The paid version simply gives you more flow runs (4,500 for Plan 1 and 15,000 for Plan 2) and a shorter time in between search checks (every three minutes for Plan 1 and every minute for Plan 2).

 How to use Microsoft Flow

 Flow works with tasks and triggers.
 You can set a task to be as simple as sending email alerts to specific teams within your company.
 It can also be complicated, with multiple sequences of tasks involving alerts, actions, and approvals.
 Flow can perform any task from copying files to retrieving data from an SQL database.